hippocritical/delist_scraper/README.md

 Additionally, modify the strategy to incorporate JSON data into the dataframe.
 Note that the provided strategy is illustrative and requires adjustments based on actual trading preferences.

-## Considerations if you want to run it on a weak VPS
-The initial setup takes a lot of memory.
-It is advised to do the initial round on your home PC with at least 8GB RAM and SWAP.
-After the initial run you can easily run the scraper on a 1GB VPS with a weak CPU.

-## Note on using ARM processors
-Geckodriver only supports 64bit arm processors via precompiled releases out of the box.

 ## Setup Process:

 1. Define your bots in 'bot-groups.json,' specifying the exchanges for which blacklisted pairs should be sent.
 2. Copy 'bot-groups.json.example' to 'bot-groups.json.'
 3. Modify 'bot-groups.json' with your bot information.
 4. Optionally, pre-fill your blacklist in 'bot-groups.json', or let the tool create it automatically upon saving.
-5. Adjust the 'loop_secs' parameter to suit your scraping frequency preference (default is 10 seconds).
+5. Adjust the 'loop_secs' parameter to suit your scraping frequency preference.

 ## Setup process: